 The Business B Zone provides predominantly for large-scale retail activities, sometimes called "big box" or "large format" retail, which frequently require large areas of associated car-parking or outdoor space.
-These large-scale retailing activities are limited to single purpose stores, with the establishment of commercial offices or smaller scale retail activities prevented, to avoid the establishment of shopping malls limiting the potential for dispersal of retail activities and, therefore, any detraction from the role and function of the finer-grained, more pedestrian retail oriented Business A Zone areas of Ashburton (Kapuka).
+These large-scale retailing activities are limited to single purpose stores, with the establishment of commercial offices or smaller scale retail activities prevented, to prevent avoid the establishment of shopping malls limiting the potential for dispersal of retail activities and, therefore, any detraction from the role and function of the finer-grained, more pedestrian retail oriented Business A Zone areas of Ashburton (Kapuka).

 The Business B Zone is located close to the inner commercial area of Ashburton (Kapuka) and already contains a significant number of large-scale retailing activities.
-It has convenient road access from

-Moore Street (SH77) and surrounding local roads avoiding the need to connect directly to State Highway 1.
-The sites within the Zone are generally large with the ability to provide adequately for onsite loading.
+It has convenient road access from Moore Street (SH77) and surrounding local roads avoiding the need to connect directly to State Highway 1.
+The sites within the Zone are generally large with the ability to provide adequately for onsite vehicle-parking and loading.

-The Zone also anticipates some smaller retailing premises, such as Trade Suppliers and Food and Beverage outlets which either benefit from large sites for display purposes with good vehicle access or principally service the needs of those engaged in the zone or otherwise travelling by vehicle.
+This zone also provides for the establishment of supermarkets as the amenity values anticipated within the zone will be compatible with supermarket shopping.
+As shoppers are likely to travel by car to the supermarket and other large-scale retail outlets, it reduces pedestrian traffic crossing State Highway 1.
+The Zone also anticipates some smaller retailing premises, such as vehicle sales Trade Suppliers and food Food and Beverage outlets which either benefit from large sites for display purposes with good vehicle access or principally service the needs of those engaged in the zone or otherwise travelling by vehicle.